Von Hertzen Brothers

 Von Hertzen Brothers is a Finnish rock group formed in 2000, by three brothers.
 Their music is a mix of classic rock and progressive elements, folk, punk and contemporary rock.

 Each of the brothers have a notable history in the Finnish rock scene, starting from the early 1990s.

-Guitar-vocalist Kie von Hertzen has played in Don Huonot[fi] (1992-2003).
-Singer-guitarist Mikko von Hertzen is an ex-member of Egotrippi[fi] (1994-1998) and Lemonator (1995-1998).
+Guitarist-singer Kie von Hertzen has played in Don Huonot[fi] (1992–2003).
+Singer-guitarist Mikko von Hertzen is an ex-member of Egotrippi[fi] (1994–1998) and Lemonator (1995–1998).

-Vocalist-bass guitarist Jonne von Hertzen won the National Rock Contest in 1998 with his band Cosmos Tango and later joined to play the bass in Jonna Tervomaa's band (1999-2005).
+Vocalist-bass guitarist Jonne von Hertzen won the National Rock Contest in 1998 with his band Cosmos Tango and later joined to play the bass in Jonna Tervomaa's band (1999–2005).

 From 2006 to 2016 the band had two other permanent members: Mikko Kaakkuriniemi on drums and Juha Kuoppala on keyboards.
 In 2017 the band returned to its 2006 lineup with Sami Kuoppamäki on drums.
-The current tour lineup also features the Swedish keyboard player Robert Engstrand.
+The current lineup also features Markus Pajakkala on keyboards and woodwinds.